 While you can’t transfer points to Alaska, you can earn Alaska miles directly when you use one of two co-branded credit cards issued by Bank of America, the Alaska Airlines Visa Signature card and the Alaska Airlines Visa Business Card.
 Alternatively, you can use one of the Marriott Bonvoy co-branded credit cards issued by both American Express and Chase (Learn More).

 Buy Alaska Miles

-Thanks to its competitive redemption rates, it can actually make sense to buy Alaska Mileage Plan miles when they run promotions.
+Thanks to its competitive redemption rates, it can actually make sense to buy Alaska Mileage Plan miles when they run promotions — especially the 50% bonus promos.
 There are all kinds of caveats to buying miles to book award tickets, but the biggest is probably that you very rarely buy speculatively.
 In fact, we generally suggest that people buy when they find the award space they want to book so the turnaround time is very quick.

 Alaska Airlines has done a great job of putting together partnerships with a wide variety of airlines.
 While it might not be part of a major airline alliance, these individual partnerships give it incredible reach across the globe.
 While earning miles with credit cards isn’t the easiest, supplementing by purchasing miles strategically can help you get the award tickets you want a fraction of the usual cash cost of the ticket.